ideal/bitzer/README.md

 make && make install
 ```

-In that prefix directory, you need to create two directory: `conf` and `log`.
-There must be a config file named `bitzer.conf` under `conf`, the format is described below.
+In that prefix directory, there is a `bitzer.conf` under `conf` directory, the format is described as below.

 Configuration
 =============